 Independent third person

 A suspect, victim or A person who can provide direct information based on their own knowledge about a relevant fact, and appears in court to give evidence about it.
-In some cases a witness may provide an affidavit or deposition setting out their evidence if they are not able to attend court. with a cognitive impairment (including an intellectual disability, acquired brain injury, dementia, autism, Asperger’s syndrome, or mental illness) is entitled to have an independent third person (A person, other than a friend or family member, who provides support to a person with an intellectual disability, brain injury or mental illness when they are being questioned by the police.) present during a police interview.
+In some cases a witness may provide an affidavit or deposition setting out their evidence if they are not able to attend court. with a cognitive impairment (including an intellectual disability, acquired brain injury, dementia, autism spectrum disorder or mental illness) is entitled to have an independent third person (A person, other than a friend or family member, who provides support to a person with an intellectual disability, brain injury or mental illness when they are being questioned by the police.) present during a police interview.
 ITPs are volunteers who support people with a cognitive disability or mental illness during police interviews and also assist them in communicating with police officers and giving formal statements.
 The Office of the Public Advocate trains and supports these volunteers.
 Police officers may also request an ITP to be present in an interview (the police have access to a list of ITPs at all times).
 Although it is preferable to have an independent person, it is permissible for a family member or a friend to A written law made by parliament.
 Also called an ‘Act of parliament’, ‘statute’ or legislation. as the ITP provided they are 18 years or over.

 An ITP assists the person to understand their rights and the questions asked by police.
 They clarify misunderstandings that may arise due to the person’s disability.
 An ITP must be independent of all parties and objective in all their actions.